ayosecu/security-terms/11_OS_Implementation_and_Systems/05_Local_Databases.md

 <br>

 ## 5. Forensic Workflow
-**1. Extract the Database**
+  - **Extract the Database**
     - Locate the database file on the device.
     - Use tools like ADB (for Android) or iTunes backup extraction (for iOS) to retrieve the file.
-**2. Verify Integrity**
+  - **Verify Integrity**
     - Check for database corruption and repair if necessary.
     - Tools: sqlite3 CLI or specialized forensic software.
-**3. Analyze Data**
+  - **Analyze Data**
     - Use SQL queries to extract relevant information.
     - Example

 ```
 SELECT sender, message, timestamp FROM messages WHERE sender="user1";
 ```

-**4. Recover Deleted Data**
+  - **Recover Deleted Data**
     - Analyze the rollback journal or WAL for traces of deleted entries.
-**5. Correlate with Other Data**
+  - **Correlate with Other Data**
     - Match SQLite data with logs, files, or network activity for a complete picture.
 <br>

 ## 6. Legal and Ethical Considerations